 What is your pricing?

 Our starting rate for intimate weddings under 100 people is $2800 and our standard full day wedding coverage with two photographers starts at $4500.
 Custom quotes are given for destination weddings.
 If you reach out via our Connect Form, we will respond as soon as we can with our full pricing brochure and more information.

 Do all of your packages include 2 photographers?

 Our standard wedding package does include two photographers.
 There are many points throughout the day which greatly benefit from two perspectives.
 The most vital times being when the couple is getting ready in two separate locations, during the ceremony and during the portrait session so someone can cover the cocktail hour and capture reception details while the other photographs the family, bridal party and couple.

-We do offer a 1 photographer collection for an intimate weddings under 100 people.
+We offer a 1 photographer collection for an intimate weddings under 100 people.
 Especially for informal celebrations, 1 photographer is able to capture everything beautifully.

 What is your photography style?

 This is always a tough question since every wedding is so different!
 We use a mix of styles to capture the day with some artfully set-up details and editorially styled poses along with the photojournalistic style of capturing moments as they unfold.
 Family photos must be staged but in general, we want your photos to be genuine and not feel too posed.

 Our editing style also somewhat varies depending on the day and the season.
 An evening ballroom wedding will look different than a rustic barnyard one.
 Our editing is generally bright and colorful with a timeless style.
 We deliver about 10-20% of images in black and white.
 There always a compositional and/or lighting reason for why a certain photo is color vs black and white.

 Do you charge for travel?